 Hiking Cantal’s volcanic uplands commences with a climb to Murat’s pilgrimage shrine, a fitting start to a fine day’s walking along a variant of the Compostella Trail.
-The cows are inquisitive but friendly, and you are rewarded for your efforts by the day’s grande finale: a climb to Eagle’s Beak Rock and Venus Point, at 1700 ms and 1669 ms respectively.
+This Camino variant is known as the Via Arverna or la voie d’Auvergne.

-Hiking Cantal’s volcanic uplands continues the next day from the foot of Plomb du Cantal: you can either take your time scaling Le Plomb (two to two and a half-hours walking) or buy a ticket for the ‘telepherique’ and ride the cable car to the top.
-Either option provides spectacular vistas, and Cantal with aPlomb: the chance to enjoy the 360 degree panorama that awaits and an easterly vantage point over the whole volcanic upland.
-Then you commence the delightful descent along a Roman trail, the GR400, that follows a fabulous ridge and wide upland moorland before arriving in the charming village of Thiézac and dinner in your comfortable hotel.
+Hiking Cantal’s volcanic uplands continues the next day from the foot of Plomb du Cantal: you can either take your time scaling Le Plomb (from two to two-and-a-half-hours’ walking) or buy a ticket for the ‘telepherique’ and ride the cable car to the top.
+This service is available from 15th June to 15th September.

 Hiking Cantal’s volcanic uplands finishes with a light walk up to Puy Grou, one of the Upland’s ‘iconic towers’ before descending for the final time to Lioran.
 We collect you from here and return you for the last nights triumphant dinner in the fine Cantalian town of Murat, where the fun started 6 nights earlier.
 ‘Flaner’ through its ‘ruelles’ in search of one of the many welcoming restaurants where you can celebrate in style according to taste.

-© The Enlightened Traveller 2015 – Not to be re-produced or copied.
+© The Enlightened Traveller 2020 – Not to be re-produced or copied.
 All rights reserved.

 To walk in Cantal, please see:

-Click to visit The French Hiker’s Guide to Holidaying in the Hexagon and the Best French Self-guided walks, trails, trips, places & themes.
+Click to visit The French Hiker’s Guide to Holidaying in the Hexagon and France self-guided walks, trails, trips, places & themes.